daos-stack/daos/src/vos/README.md

 sanity checks before dispatching modifications to other replicas.

 2. Non-leader replicas tell the client to redirect reads in 'prepared' DTX state to the leader replica.
-The leader, therefore, may handle a heaver load on reads than non-leaders.
+The leader, therefore, may handle a heavier load on reads than non-leaders.

 To avoid general load imbalance, the leader selection is done for each object or